Block scareware and prevent malware with Avast One

 Keep your browser updated.
 This helps protect against scareware pop-ups in the first place.
 Enabling automatic updates ensures you’re always using the latest version of your browser.
 Better yet, use a secure and private browser for an extra shield against scareware and other online threats.
 Avast Secure Browser even blocks phishing attacks, harmful downloads, and helps prevent web tracking — all for free.

-Avast One packs a powerful array of advanced protections to prevent any malicious software from slipping onto your machine.
+Avast One packs a powerful array of advanced protections to prevent malicious software from slipping onto your machine.
 Using state-of-the-art machine-learning technology, Avast proactively seeks out and blocks viruses, spyware, and ransomware before they can threaten your privacy and security.

-Hooked up to the world’s largest threat-detection network, you’ll rest easy knowing that Avast has your back 24/7.
+Connected to the world’s largest threat-detection network, you’ll rest easy knowing that Avast has your back 24/7.